-Active check actions for network services are rather strait forward.
-The monitoring system simulates a network service client, performs a request to the network service to be tested and checks if the result is as expected.
-In some extent it's a unity test.
+For network services, active checks are rather strait forward.
+The monitoring system simulates a network service client, performs a request to the network service to be tested, and checks if the result is as expected.
+In some extent, it's a unity test.

 Take for instance monitoring an HTTP server.
-The monitoring system simulates an HTTP client, performs an HTTP request to the server and checks if the response is as expected.
+The monitoring system simulates an HTTP client, performs an HTTP request to the server, and checks if the response is as expected.

-A network service response being as expected can take in account several facets including result type (success, failure, no reply), the reply content and the time it took for the service to reply.
+A network service response being as expected can take in account several aspects, including the result type (success, failure, no reply), the reply's content and the time it took for the service to reply.
 It's up to the monitoring system evaluating the response and classify in as faulty or not, or possibly something in between like a warning state.